Frequently Asked Questions

 Is Helenes a big time commitment?

 In your Rosebud Semester, you can expect to spend an average of four to five hours a week on Helenes events.
 These commitments will include Helenes meetings on Wednesdays from 9 PM to 10 PM, Rosebud Meetings one night a week, schedule-flexible rendezvous with your fellow Rosebuds, and various Helenes events devoted to service, spirit, and sisterhood.
 As a general member, you’ll have total freedom to design your Helenes involvement around the other facets of your schedule.

 Can upperclassmen try out?

 Of course!
 It’s typical for Helenes to select juniors and even seniors for our fall semester Rosebud Classes, and we happily select juniors each spring.
-We don’t admit seniors in their last semester at USC because we want to assure that girls to get the most out of their Helenes experience, but seniors who anticipate postponing their graduation or embarking on a fifth year at USC are more than welcome to try out in the spring, as well.
+We don’t admit seniors in their last semester at USC because we want to ensure that members to get the most out of their Helenes experience, but seniors who anticipate postponing their graduation or embarking on a fifth year at USC are more than welcome to try out in the spring, as well.

 What if I can't make it to all of the prospective events?